Q Report: CD8 DFL 2026

 The risk with Trina is not that her goals are unserious.
 The risk is that honesty, steadiness, and good faith remain inadequate tools in a patriarchal society that is still eager to discount a woman’s attempt to help unless she arrives wrapped in someone else’s permission.
 If there is a vulnerability here, it is only a lingering danger at the edges of presentation, not a lack of purpose.
 The greater risk lies outside of any control: that a region willing to entertain five versions of male ambition may predictably find a way to second-guess the woman offering practical help.
 One can name that problem, but naming it does not solve it.

 Then there's me.
-Not seeking the endorsement.
-The Independent.
+Seeking the endorsement late in the game.
+The Renegade.
 The Dark Horse.
 The Radical.

 Or rather, the sad Clark Kent disguise I used to wear to work named Jeremiah Liend.
 Bemidji born.
 Bemidji raised.
 Dramatist.
 Writer.
 Father.
 Former mayoral candidate.
 Former gubernatorial write-in eccentric.
 Former DFL candidate.
 A person who has already thrown their fragile human body against the walls of public scrutiny more than once and lived to tell the tale.
 Ballotpedia, in its dry necromantic fashion, records the basics: education, previous campaigns, vote totals, reformist policy, and the sort of résumé that reads almost normal until you find the details.
 Normalcy has never been the point.
 Not for this Q.